db2003/21BCE5876_ML/README.md

 <img src="https://github.com/user-attachments/assets/7fb59190-beca-42c0-b841-41abc5b14a6d" width="2200" height="200" alt="caching_org">

-- if the same query is asked by the same or other person
+- if the same query is asked by the same or other person:

 <img src="https://github.com/user-attachments/assets/81c65d66-115b-414a-9832-4fe57144ed42" width="2200" height="200" alt="Cachingex">
-we can see inference time is LARGELY reduced due to caching
+- we can see inference time is LARGELY reduced due to caching.